 Part of The Go To Company’s mandate is to showcase diversity by representing Canada’s rich cultural landscape.
 As the founder of the company, I am a Toronto-based interdisciplinary artist working within film, dance creation, and performance.
 I draw on my experiences as a woman of mixed race (Mi'kmaq/African/settler heritage), as well as my BFA (2012), to capture meaningful social and cultural themes through interactive art.
 With a core belief that great art is transformational and should be accessible to all, The Go To Company creates performances that promote conversation between and among audiences and performers.

 Collaboration is a key component of how I work and the projects I choose.
 In 2017, my company was commissioned to create work for partner organizations for the first time.
-Currently, I am working with Urbanvessel for a site-specific Arts in the Parks multidisciplinary show happening in September 2017.
-I am also choreographing for the Toronto Concert Orchestra and their Voice of a Nation showcase, running October–December 2017.
-I have also been invited to collaborate with Theatre New Brunswick to perform and choreograph a solo that will tour Eastern Canada, making a stop at Native Earth Performing Arts for their Indigenous Dance Double Bill in early 2018.
+In September 2017 Urbanvessel commissioned a work for a site-specific Arts in the Parks multidisciplinary show and in October – November 2017 the Toronto Concert Orchestra commissioned a work for their Voice of a Nation showcase and tour.

 The company created our first immersive work, PATHS, as part of the 2017 SummerWorks festival, where we invited audiences to wander through a maze with characters and rooms inspired by the four elements.
 It was set up so that people could choose their own adventure, staying and witnessing a certain moment for as long as they wished.
 This work led me to artistically consider how space can be used and the ways audiences can engage with dance more intimately, which informed my desire to create more immersive works that focus on audience experience.